Where to Buy Mongolian-Language Books in Hohhot

 If you are serious about buying books in Mongolian, this is definitely the place to come.
 It houses the largest Mongolian-language bookshop in Hohhot in addition to at least five smaller shops.

-The Cultural Plaza is located near the University of Inner Mongolia, on the southwest corner of Ju Ud Lu (昭乌达路 zhāo-wū-dá lù) and Daxue Xilu (大学西路 dàxué xīlù).
-It is easiest to come in the west entrance (pictured) as it leads straight into the building housing the large bookstore, which is on the second floor.
+The Cultural Plaza is located near the University of Inner Mongolia, on the southeast corner of Ju Ud Lu (昭乌达路 zhāo-wū-dá lù) and Daxue Xilu (大学西路 dàxué xīlù).
+It is easiest to come in the east entrance (pictured) as it leads straight into the building housing the large bookstore, which is on the second floor.